joncage/ed-scout/README.md

 ## Troubleshooting

 * No GUI appears.
     * Check you have Chrome installed.
     * Check the logs in `C:\Users\<YOUR USER NAME>\AppData\Local\EDScout\Logs\EDScout-YYYY-MM-DD-HH-MM-SS.log` for clues.
 * Multiple entries appear in task manager.
     * This is  normal (due to the architecture of the software) and is down to the fact we have a Python back end doing the hard work and a chrome instance displaying the results.
 * When I launch multiple copies, the second one crashes.
     * This is due to the way a background watcher looks for changes in the navroute files and (via a local network link) hands over the data to the web service.
 Don't run more than one copy and it'll work fine :-)

 ## Version History

+### v1.7.1 - Fixed Gravity Indicators

+* Turns out the gravity values in the journal files are a factor of 10 out.
+I altered the UI to divide them to fix this.

+### v1.7.0 - Gravity Indicators, Launch After Install, Improved New-Version-Check

+* Added indicator highlighting the gravity on landable planets:
+    * 0-1G = Green
+    * 1-2G = Amber
+    * 2+G = Red
+* Altered the installer to offer an option to launch the scout after install.
+Also set a GUI so the installer recognises old installs properly.
+* Fixed the version check (v1.6 was inadvertently using a cached result if it's ever made a check before).

 ### v1.6.0 - Rings, Mapping Tracking, Update Checking & More..